 10. If I could travel back to the beginning of the year, the advice I would give myself would be…

 Oh my goodness, can you imagine…being able to travel back to January 2020.
 Before Covid 19 was a word in our every day vocabulary.
 I’d actually give myself the advice that I’ve actioned.
 When you see an opportunity, go for it!
 Trust your gut even more than you do!
 I’ve done it twice this year with two new businesses…and they’ve both paid off.
 So far!

 And there you go!
 Some questions to ask yourself.
 I’d love to hear your thoughts on how this has helped you.

 I’m Sam Dixon, founder of Thrive With Sam Dixon, a Marketing Consultant to ambitious businesswomen who want to launch, grow and scale their business with flexible marketing support.

-For a free 30 minute discovery call get in touch by email email@example.com or come join Thrive Collective, my monthly membership community.
-JOIN HERE.
+For a free 30 minute discovery call get in touch by email email@example.com or come join Thrive Collective, JOIN HERE.